Vadiraj-Puranik/AWS-Architectures/Elastic Load Balancing/README.md

-# Step 1:

-Step 1: Identifying the Region and the Availability Zones for ELB to be created
+# Step 1:  Identifying the Region and the Availability Zones for ELB to be created